Satviky/Chromogram/devlog.md

 > Here, `Done is beautiful` means that, whatever you have done till now in your app, it's beautiful.
 Even if you wanted something else, but at least you came this far.

 > Now, `shipped is stronger than perfect` means that, An App in prodcution[with all the bugs and glitches included] is more powerful and strong than a idea which have neve been launched in the market.

+## 4. Success for developers is an illusion.
+Because development never ends.
+It doesn't have a good back story but it's just a realisation i hit while development.
 ---
 - these aren't just dev rules, but also survival tools